Post your loglines. Get and give feedback.

 Act II

 Hiroko and Mark begin to develop a bond through the renovation of an old Mitsubishi Montero.
-Meanwhile, the Japanese gang now threatens and terrorizes Keiko and the family due to her position as an Assistant DA who is involved with an on-going crack-down on gangs in the area.
+Meanwhile, the Japanese gang now threatens and terrorizes Keiko and the family due to her position as an Assistant DA involved with an on-going crack-down on gangs in the area.

-With the increasing threat of danger to Keiko and her family, Hiroko determines that they must prepare now for a potential conflict.
+With the increasing threat of danger to Keiko and her family and the absence of any police protection, Hiroko determines that they must prepare now for a potential conflict.
 With the help of Mark and two old colleagues from the Mitsubishi factory in Japan, they develop a plan and a means with which to confront the threatening street gang – an invincible high-tech battle car.

 After Keiko receives direct threats from the gang and her house is torched, the family is forced into a showdown with the numerically superior gang members and their street machines.
 During this all-out battle, the gang and their vehicles are ultimately decimated.